argoproj/argo-rollouts/docs/features/analysis.md

           - name: service-name
             value: guestbook-svc.default.svc.cluster.local
 ```

-!!! note
-    Previously, the Rollout `analysis` section had a field called "`templateName`" where a user would specify a single
-    `AnalysisTemplate.` This field has be depreciated in lieu of the `templates` field, and the field will be removed in v0.9.0.

 In this example, the `AnalysisTemplate` is identical to the background analysis example, but since
 no interval is specified, the analysis will perform a single measurement and complete.